andreafabrizi/DNSProxy/README.md

 TOR users), DNSProxy is a rapid and efficient solution for you.

 In order to start resolving "anonymous DNS", all you need is a PHP-server hosting the *nslookup.php* resolver script.
-This software is completeley  TOR-friendly, requires minimal resources.
+This software is TOR-friendly and requires minimal resources.
 Examples are provided for ease of use.

 ## Headline: why DNSP ?